demisto/content/Packs/MISP/Integrations/MISPV3/README.md

 After you successfully execute a command, a DBot message appears in the War Room with the command details.
 ### misp-search-events
 ***
 Search for events in MISP.
 This search command will return only information about the matched events.
-In case you want to get information about attributes, please use the commands misp-search-attributes.
+To get information about attributes, use the misp-search-attributes command.

 #### Base Command